BGuerrero825/Cyber-Notes/Offensive Security/Reverse Engineering for Bugs.md

 # Interacting with Tivoli Storage Manager

 ### Hooking the recv API
+Halt the program at the point in which the socket API is called to receive the incoming network packet.

-Put WinDbg on the FastBackServer.exe process, then run a breakpoint on incoming connections with:
+1. Put WinDbg on the FastBackServer.exe process, run a breakpoint on incoming connections
-`bp wsock32!recv`
+	- `bp wsock32!recv`

-Simple python script to send input to the socket:
+Simple python script to send input to the socket on TCP 11460:
 ```
 import socket
 import sys